perriera/extras/README.md

     ./run-unittests-extras
     sudo make install

+## CPM.cnake support
+If you are including (perriera) extras into your project via CPM.cmake:

+    CPMAddPackage(
+        GITHUB_REPOSITORY perriera/extras
+        VERSION 3.2.1
+        OPTIONS "BUILD_TESTS ON" "DEBUG OFF"
+    )

 ## C++ namespace support
 As of version 2.0.0 the (perriera) **extras** package now requires the use of the namespace **extras**.